l1145a1/YOBJ_Bones_Object_Editor/README.md

 # YOBJ_Bones_Object_Editor
-YOBJ Bones Object Editor adalah program yang berfungsi untuk mengubah atribut Object yang terkait dengan Bones.
-Saat ini hanya bekerja di sistem PSP
+YOBJ Bones Object Editor is a program that allows you to change the attributes of Objects related to Bones.
+Currently only works on PSP systems